Learn more about Jira Cloud products, features, plans, and migration.

 If all of your Jira Cloud products are on the Free plan, you can't update your site's URL after your site is created.
 Paid plans are able to request an updated URL from Atlassian Support.

-Some apps might have reduced functionality in Jira Software Free and Jira Core Free.
+Some apps might have reduced functionality in Jira Software Free and Jira Work Management Free.
 This is usually because they utilize features like permissions that can't be changed in Free.

 Apps with reduced functionality in Free plans

 If all the Jira Cloud products on your site are on a Free plan, your Jira Cloud products will be deactivated after 120 days of inactivity.
 If any Jira Cloud product on your site is on a paid plan, this doesn’t apply to that site.